Overview

 Overview You can organize businesses into a network, which is a great way for members of the businesses to collaborate, share resources, and teach/enroll in each other's courses.
 Each network has a description, one or more member businesses, one or ...

 Overview For security reasons every user has a User ID (3+ characters) and a Password (5+ characters).
-They can log in with their credentials or they can use the available SSO options if it is enabled.
-Add password When users sign up and create ...
+Users can log in with their credentials or they can use the available SSO options if enabled.
+Add password When users sign up and create accounts ...